 Traffic forecasts for state highway facilities will be prepared and provided as requested by WisDOT as needed for WisDOT preliminary engineering and environmental assessment for the construction and reconstruction of state highway facilities.
-It is anticipated that in 2010 this will include forecasts for the Zoo Interchange, IH 94 North-South corridor, and other state highway facilities.
+It is anticipated that in 2012 this will include forecasts for the Zoo Interchange, and other state highway facilities.